 Team White presented a project centred on a new relationship between devices and creators.
 Boasting on advanced ways to control software and tools through gestures, the team’s Vision Dual and Vision MR were introduced as innovative creative companions designed with particular attention to posture and healthy viewing distance.
 The two devices were conceived to offer a large screen experience – typical of studios – on the go, with no compromises in terms of workflow.

 Finally, Team DEM developed a way to fill the gap between digital and physical communication.
 Litterae and Litterae II were designed to bring a laptop and controller together in a convenient two-piece toolset, ideal for creators who seek inspiration anytime and anywhere.
-In their vision, creators wouldn’t need any additional device or tool, and thanks to Litterae they would be able to automatically collect and organise information in clusters, managed by the users through filters and keywords.
+In their vision, creators wouldn’t need any additional device or tool.
+Thanks to Litterae they would be able to automatically collect and organise information in clusters, managed by the users through filters and keywords.

 All teams worked hard and put all their passion into their work, but ultimately Team DEM’s concept stood out, impressing the jury with their “phygital” laptop and becoming the winning project.